brettalanmeyer/ping-pong/README.md

 * Make players list into more of a photo gallery with edit/toggle/delete buttons to the side or something
 * Have a player show page where the image can be large and have additional information about the player
 * Add title to all links
-* Make nines so that the same players aren't on the same side for each new game
-* Buttons for next game and undo on nines still show up after undo with button
 * Add avatars to skype messages as base 64 encoded
-* Move avatars on nines when moving players when down to 2
 * avatars on doubles score board
 * put getMatchType() somewhere shared
 * Fix doubles opponent stats